-All medicines are stored at Student Reception in a locked cupboard.
-There is a refrigerator in Student Reception for storing Insulin and Glucogen Hypokits.
-Medication that needs to be stored at school for students will be kept in Student Reception.
-All medicines need to be accompanied with a completed medicine form which is signed to confirm that parents/carers give consent for their child to administer the medicine and they must be supplied in the original container.
+All medicines need to be accompanied with a completed medicine form which is signed to confirm that parents/carers give consent for their child to administer the medicine.
+All medicine must be supplied in the original packaging.
 The same applies for temporary medication.
-Hayes School cannot give any form of medication (including paracetamol) unless it has been specifically supplied for the student by their parent/carer.
+Hayes School cannot give any form of medication (including paracetamol/ibuprofen) unless it has been specifically supplied for the student by their parent/carer.

-STUDENTS WITH ASTHMA-A spare asthma inhaler and a spacer must be provided to be kept at Student Reception and the following paperwork must be supplied; Bromley School Asthma Card, Asthma Inhaler consent form.
+STUDENTS WITH ASTHMA-A spare asthma inhaler and a spacer must be stored at Student Reception.
+Also the following paperwork must be supplied; Bromley School Asthma Card, Asthma Inhaler consent form.

-STUDENTS WITH AN AUTO-INJECTOR A spare auto-injector must be provided to be kept at Student Reception and the following paperwork must be supplied; Epipen consent form, Allergy action plan (Epipen, Jext, Emerade or oral antihistamine)
+STUDENTS WITH AN AUTO-INJECTOR A spare adrenaline auto-injector must be provided to be kept at Student Reception and the following paperwork must be supplied; Epipen consent form, Allergy action plan (Epipen, Jext, Emerade or oral antihistamine)